digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/callable-bond.rst

 This tutorial describes how to define and process Elections.
-It builds on the previous :doc:`Time-based Lifecycling <fixed-rate-bond>` tutorial, which uses a fixed rate bond where all coupons are pre-defined and happen as time passes.
+It builds on the previous :doc:`Time-based Lifecycling <fixed-rate-bond>` tutorial, which uses a fixed rate bond where all coupons are pre-defined and are paid out as time passes.
 In contrast, the coupons of a callable bond depend on whether the issuer has called the bond.
-Hence, a simple time event is not sufficient to define the state of the instrument.
-Instead, the lifecycling framework requires an active Election on each date when it is possible to call the bond.
-This Election is the main topic of this tutorial.
+Hence, a simple time event is not sufficient to define the next state of the instrument.
+Instead, the lifecycling framework requires an active Election to be made on each call date.
+This Election is the main topic of the tutorial.
 Check out the :ref:`Lifecycling concepts <time-vs-election-lifecycling>` for more details on time based vs election based evolution of instruments.